glacier-modding/glaciermodding.org/docs/modding/customcampaigns/creating_mission.md

 ## Setting the factory and blueprint hashes for the scene
-Now we have our scene and scenario files, but the game doesn't know to tie them to the IOI strings that we created, but we can fix that by setting the Factory hashes and Blueprint hashes for these files.
+Now we have our scene and scenario files, but the game doesn't know to tie them to the IOI strings that we created.
+We can fix that by setting the `Factory hash` and `Blueprint hash` for these files.

+In GlacierKit, click on the `scene_bank.entity.json` file, switch to the `Metadata` tab, and in the `Factory hash` text field enter:

+`[assembly:/_pro/scenes/missions/hitman_campaign_demo/mission_bank/scene_bank.entity].pc_entitytemplate`

-In GlacierKit, while still on the `Metadata` tab for the `scene_bank.entity.json` file, enter `[assembly:/_pro/scenes/missions/hitman_campaign_demo/mission_bank/scene_bank.entity].pc_entitytemplate` into the `Factory hash` field and press enter.
-It will automatically be converted to a hashed hexadecimal value that is the game uses for this IOI string.
+and press enter.
+It will automatically be converted to a hashed hexadecimal value that the game uses for this IOI string.

-> **_NOTE:_**  **It is important to use `pc_` here and for the rest of the IOI strings in the scene and scenario.
+> **_NOTE:_**  **It is important to use `pc_entitytemplate` here and for the rest of the IOI strings in the scene and scenario, instead of `entitytemplate`.
 > This is slightly different from the IOI string in the manifest.**

 Just as important to set as the Factory hash is the Blueprint hash.
-For that, we can just use the same IOI string, but instead of ending with `.entitytemplate`, change the ending to `.entityblueprint`.
+For that, we can just use the same IOI string, but instead of ending with `.pc_entitytemplate`, change the ending to `.pc_entityblueprint`.
 For our bank mission it will be:
 `[assembly:/_pro/scenes/missions/hitman_campaign_demo/mission_bank/scene_bank.entity].pc_entityblueprint`

 Note that when we created this entity file, it set the `Entity Type` dropdown to `Scene` by default.
 That is what we want for this so we can leave it like that.